kubernetes/k8s.io/registry.k8s.io/README.md

 the main Kubernetes image registry (registry.k8s.io).~~ This approach is deprecated and not accepted for new Kubernetes subprojects

-We have a GCP project called k8s-staging-images with a dedicated registry for each subproject.
+We have a GCP project called k8s-staging-images with a AR dedicated registry for each subproject.
 Maintainers can view the contents of the registry and push images in exceptional situations.
 You can also retrigger jobs in Prow if an image-push job failed by setting the rerun_auth_config as shown below.